 Elephants are commonly abused for tourist entertainment, often at the painful end of electric prods or bull hooks.
 A brutal training regimen known as the phajaan takes young Elephants away from their mothers, then violently crushing their spirit until they’re submissive.

-Although these gentle giants are super-strong, their bodies—most importantly their leg joints and spines—are not equipped to carry weight around all day long-term.
-While Elephants continue to be used as beasts of burden by logging and tourism industries in Asia, the damaging effects to their health far exceeds the lines of acceptability.
+Although these gentle giants are super-strong, their bodies are not equipped to carry weight around all day long-term.
+While Elephants continue to be used as beasts of burden by the logging and tourism industries in Asia, the damaging effects to their health far exceeds the lines of acceptability.